-If you’re planning a holiday to this part of the world for your Easter Holidays this year, we highly recommend you take – at least – a day to explore the wonders of this amazing festivity; you won’t regret it.
+If you’re planning a holiday to this part of the world for your Easter Holidays this year (Holy week is from the 25th March until the 1st April), we highly recommend you take – at least – a day to explore the wonders of this amazing festivity; you won’t regret it.

 The ‘Semana Santa de Málaga’ is famous for its impressive processions in which the ‘cofradías’ (brotherhoods) proudly parade their ‘Tronos’ (Thrones) through the streets of the city as the expectant crowds cheer, sing and applaud to the sound of the unmistakable music played by the marching bands.